Chapter 1

 Tutorial International Canada Experience - IEC - Working Holiday in Canada 18

 For “Residential address,” enter your current address.
-Required fields are marked with a red asterisk, you can leave the other ones blank if needed.
-Note that the address you provide and the one on your passport don’t necessarily have to match—people do move after they get their passport, this is not an issue!
+Required fields are marked with a red asterisk.
+You can leave the other ones blank if needed.
+Note that the address you provide and the one on your passport don’t necessarily have to match—people do move after they get their passport, so this is not an issue!

-Watch out, the number you enter in the first field isn’t for your street number but your apartment or unit number (if you live in an apartment building or a condo).
+The number you enter in the first field should be your apartment or unit number (if you live in an apartment building or a condo), not your street number.

 The “From” fields refer to the date (yy/mm/dd) you moved to your current address.